Year 11

 ‘By failing to prepare, you are preparing to fail’

-Our Year 11 students have now reached the most vital stage of their academic careers so far and it gives me great pleasure to be their Achievement Team Leader (ATL) to support and guide them on their journey to outstanding results and opportunities.
-I expect students to continue their focus towards their studies with maturity, high aspirations and commitment.
+Our Year 11 students have now reached the most vital stage of their academic careers so far, and it gives me great pride to be their Achievement Team Leader (ATL) and to support and guide them on their journey to outstanding results and opportunities.
+I expect students to continue to approach their studies with maturity, high aspirations and commitment.

-• Check he/she is doing her homework and sign planner on a weekly basis
+- Checking homework and signing the planner on a weekly basis

-• Ensure the balance of work and socialising is right
+- Ensuring the balance between work and socialising is right

-• If your child is struggling in any way- let us know straight away by contacting Mrs L White (ATL) and Ms L Branton (YCT).
+- If your child is struggling in any way- let us know straight away by contacting Mr L Bellinger (ATL) and Mrs L Branton (YCT).

-The behaviour, achievement and progress of the year group are closely monitored and reinforced by myself all staff at Abbs Cross.
+The behaviour, achievement and progress of the year group are closely monitored and reinforced by all staff at Abbs Cross.
 Students who display outstanding work and effort are rewarded with good SIMs entries, public acknowledgment, weekly assembly awards, positive phone calls and curriculum linked visits.
 Sanctions are used when students do not meet our high standards and parents are asked to support us in the application of these sanctions.
-Students are encouraged to have a say in the life of the school: each tutor group will act as representatives to the year council meetings and two selected students take part in Student Council meetings to discuss various aspects of school life.

-Form groups will change at the start of Year 11, and for some pupils during the academic year too, to allow additional time for English, Maths and Science interventions where we feel the students will benefit from with the upcoming exams at the end of this academic calendar.
-This forms part of our intervention programme to ensure pupils have the best possible opportunity to succeed in these crucial examinations.
-The linear assessment schedule for GCSEs means the majority of their exams will take place in May/June of 2023.
+Form groups in Year 11 are split between Maths, English and Science to allow additional time to support pupils with the upcoming exams at the end of this academic year.
+This forms part of our intervention programme to ensure pupils have the best possible opportunity to succeed in crucial examinations.
+The linear assessment schedule for GCSEs means the majority of their exams will take place in May/June of 2026.
 This means it is all the more important that students remain diligent and committed throughout this year.
 Students must make sure that their books and notes are neat and looked after so that they have them ready to use for revision.
+We invite students to use our fantastic library after school to continue their studies.

 After school and during the school holidays, students will be required to attend revision classes leading up to their GCSE examinations.
 We will continue to push our students to make outstanding progress and urge our Year 11 students to continue to aim high and achieve their full potential.